Biofeedback Devices-Be The Calm In The Storm Around You

 Research shows that biofeedback can also be a successful addition to therapies for a range of medical and psychological disorders, often stress-related.
 It focuses on treating the cause of health problems rather than treating symptoms.

-Biofeedback is the technology that helps a person become aware of and ultimately control body functions that usually are not under individual control.
+Biofeedback is the technology that helps a person become aware of and ultimately control body functions that are usually outside the individual’s control.
 These functions can include heart function, breathing, muscle activity, skin temperature, galvanic response, and brainwave activity.

 Indications for the use of biofeedback devices at home

-Biofeedback devices can be used at home for a wide range of indications, primarily for promoting self-awareness, self-regulation, and improved well-being based on three categories: Optimal Performance, Health Conditions, and Pathological States and Diseases.
+Biofeedback devices can be used at home for various indications, primarily for promoting self-awareness, self-regulation, and improved well-being based on three categories: Optimal Performance, Health Conditions, and Pathological States and Diseases.

 Indications for Optimal Performance